 Be warned – standard rear mounted bike carriers are not recommended for the EdgeRunner.
 The EdgeRunner is longer than most cars are wide, and strap-on rear carriers are generally not rated for the weight of a fully kitted out EdgeRunner.
 Besides the one mentioned above, most hitch-mounted rear tray style bike racks are also not suitable due to the bike’s wheelbase.
-We have found that a rear cargo basket with an added fork block makes a great carrier – removing the front wheel and reversing the fork brings the bike’s length down, and the rear wheel of the bike can be easily secured to the basket.

 - Most bus front trays are too short to easily accommodate a longtail.
 That said, you can remove the front wheel, put the fork in the tray, and secure the bike using the J-bar over the top-tube, as shown above.
 See full instructions at: Aaron’s Bike Repair – Xtracycle (Third party site).

 - Bus rear racks (the hanging kind) work great.
 Just hang it up like you would any other bike.

 - Internal bus cargo compartments (like on Greyhound buses) are a mixed bag – some lines will let you bring your bike, others won’t, and none will guarantee what shape your bike will be in at the end of the trip.
 Ask the bus company what their regulations are well in advance.

 - The Xtracycle team has been able to transport Xtracycles on the San Francisco area BART train, although getting it down stairs or upstairs to the train platform can take some planning.